 The governments further allege that Greene and Feel Well Health Center violated the Anti-Kickback Statute by receiving remuneration from Boston Heart Diagnostics Corp. in return for ordering from the company clinical laboratory services for Medicare patients.
-The payments were in the form of purported "processing and handling" fees between October 2012 and June 2014, and "speaker" fees, which were for rates greater than fair market value, between January 2017 and December 2018.
+The payments were in the form of purported "processing and handling" fees between October

-Prepared by SunHawk Consulting LLC

-SunHawkTM is a trademark of

-SunHawk Consulting LLC

-© SunHawk Consulting LLC 2024

-Portions of these materials are

-protected by registered US copyrights

-and other legal protections.
+Prepared by SunHawk Consulting LLC SunHawkTM is a trademark of SunHawk Consulting LLC © SunHawk Consulting LLC 2024 Portions of these materials are protected by registered US copyrights and other legal protections.